edwardtheiron/edwardtheiron/README.md

 - 👋 Hi, I’m @edwardtheiron
 - 👀 I’m interested in gamedev and trains
-- 🌱 I’m currently learning Python.
-Worked with LUA and C# (not simultaneously)
+- 🌱 I’m currently learning Unity.
+Worked with LUA, C#, Python, ChatGPT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on VL10k loco and Oryol - Tula route for Train Simulator Classic
 - 📫 How to reach me edwardtheiron@gmail.com

 <!---